nixiz/cpp-ports/README.md

-# cpp-ports
+# Ports for C++
-Port classes are the new way to associate between classes and interfaces.
+Ports are header-only library for creating and using associations between classes and interfaces.

+**Looking for demo?
+Go to [Demo Page](https://github.com/nixiz/cpp-ports/).**

+## About Ports Infastructure